tomakehurst/minimal-mistakes/_docs/getting-started.md

 own acceptance
 tests](https://github.com/tomakehurst/wiremock/tree/master/src/test/java/com/github/tomakehurst/wiremock)

-For more details on verifying requests and stubbing responses, see stubbing and verifying
+For more details on verifying requests and stubbing responses, see [Stubbing](/docs/stubbing) and [Verifying](/docs/verifying)

-For more information on the JUnit rule see junit-rule.
+For more information on the JUnit rule see [The JUnit Rule](/docs/junit-rule).

 Detailed configuration
 ======================